Stability of Continuous Time Quantum Walks in Complex Networks: Results

-The behavior of quantum-classical distance, fidelity with the initial state, and von Neumann entropy is presented in Appendix~\ref{sec.complete_cycle} for networks of size $N=50$ in Fig.~\ref{fig:all_networks_together_QCF} and Fig.~\ref{fig:all_networks_together_Entropy}, and for networks of size $N=10$ in Fig.~\ref{fidelity_qc_10} and Fig.~\ref{fig:entropy_10}.
-The $N=50$ results are particularly informative, clearly distinguishing the relative stability of different topologies.
-Under Haken-Strobl noise and intrinsic decoherence, the star network (with hub node initialization) and the complete graph exhibit high stability, indicated by elevated quantum-classical distances and fidelities, along with low entropy.
-For the QSW, the star network initialized at a peripheral node shows improved stability, as seen from its high fidelity and low entropy.
-Interestingly, the quantum-classical distance highlights the cycle network as especially robust against classicalization.
+Further, the stability of CTQW is systematically analyzed in Appendix~\ref{sec.complete_cycle} through quantum-classical distance, fidelity with the initial state (Fig.~\ref{fig:qc_fid_combined_2}), and von Neumann entropy (Fig.~\ref{fig:14_2}).
+Our result show that under Haken-Strobl noise and intrinsic decoherence, the star network (with hub node initialization) and the complete graph exhibit high stability, indicated by elevated quantum-classical distance and fidelity, along with low entropy for Haken-Strobl noise.
+For the QSW, the star network initialized at a peripheral node shows improved stability, as seen from its high fidelity, low entropy and higher value of quantum-classical distance.

+In summary, star network with peripheral initialization shows greater stability under QSW decoherence.
+However, for all other decoherence models, the complete graph and the star network with central node initialization outperform other topologies offering enhanced stability.
+Furthermore, the cycle network exhibits resistance to intrinsic decoherence induced steady state even at long times.